Blacksad: Under the Skin: Plot

 Blacksad: Under the Skin is set in New York City during the 1950s, and takes place chronologically between Blacksad: Arctic Nation and Red Soul.
-Its story begins when protagonist John Blacksad is approached by Sonia Dunn, daughter of a boxing club owner who has died suspiciously.
-She asks Blacksad to investigate the situation and locate the club's star fighter, who has been missing since her father's death.
+Its story begins when protagonist John Blacksad is approached by Sonia Dunn, daughter of boxing club owner Joe Dunn who has died suspiciously.
+She asks Blacksad to investigate the situation and locate the club's star fighter Bobby Yale, who has been missing since Dunn's death.
 According to Pendulo Studios, the game contains 30 unique characters and five previously from the Blacksad comic series: John Blacksad, Commissioner Smirnov, Jake Ostiombe, Paulie and Weekly.
 The game contains six possible endings.